What’s the secret to making a silky smooth Pumpkin Spice Latte at home?

 - Dispense 1/3 cup into your 3/4 cup of black coffee to make one latte.

-- *You could use coconut sugar or regular sugar in this recipe if you like.
-I recommend starting with 1/2 cup and tasting the creamer.
+- *To make this paleo, you could use coconut sugar, honey, or maple syrup in this recipe if you like.
+I recommend starting with 1/2 cup coconut sugar and tasting the creamer.
 It should be sweeter than you’d like the individual latte to taste because it is a concentrated mixture.
+Keep in mind that honey has a taste that can overpower the pumpkin spice flavor.

 - 1,154 calories, 50g net carbohydrates (fiber subtracted), 19g protein, 89g fat